-- Stir in the lime juice and serve immediate or refrigerate overnight to serve cold.
+Stir in the lime juice and serve immediately or refrigerate overnight to serve cold.

 Affiliate Disclosure: Many of the links included throughout Recipe Idea Shop are affiliate links, which means if you follow them and you buy something, we will get a small commission.
 It doesn’t cost you a penny more, and you can still use your Amazon Prime account to buy.
 Don and I love our Amazon Prime account.
 This posting includes affiliate links.